insaniss/artificial-intelligence-system/README.md

 There are represented such hyperparameters as

 - Layer count
-- Neurons count per layer (actually it's not hyperparameter but structure paremter)
+- Neurons count per layer (actually it's not hyperparameter but structure parameter)
 - Learn rate
 - Regularization L1 and L2
 - Output layer activation type